On the better behaved version of the GKZ hypergeometric system: Introduction

 The seminal paper of Gelfand, Kapranov and Zelevinsky \cite{GKZ} introduced generalizations of the classical hypergeometric function as solutions to certain systems of partial differential equations defined by combinatorial data.
 These GKZ hypergeometric functions have been studied extensively in the subsequent years.
 In particular, they appear naturally in the study of mirror symmetry for hypersurfaces and complete intersections in toric varieties, see \cite{BatyrevVanstratten, HLY, stienstra}.
 Unfortunately, the version of the GKZ hypergeometric system that is most suitable to mirror symmetry applications has received scant attention in the more general works on the GKZ systems, such as \cite{MMW,SST}.
 The disconnect between the general theory and the most interesting (from our viewpoint) applications makes the theory seem far more formidable than it really is and inhibits the development of mirror symmetry.

 In our paper we aim to bridge this gap by considering the \emph{better behaved version} of the GKZ hypergeometric system.
+The term "better behaved" is used to indicate the absence of the rank jumping phenomena.
+It is also precisely the version of the system that is most useful for mirror symmetry applications, see for example \cite{Borisov2}.

 We deliberately try to make our arguments as self-contained as possible.
 In order to make the subject more accessible, we avoid any $D$--module technology.
 In the process we give a more algebraic treatment of the cohomology spaces of nondegenerate hypersurfaces in algebraic tori that were originally studied by Batyrev in \cite{Batyrev}.

 Let us first recall the original definition of GKZ hypergeometric system.
 Let $\Aa= \{ v_1, \ldots, v_n \}$ be a set of vectors in the lattice $N \cong \ZZ^d$ such that the elements of $\Aa$ generate the lattice as an abelian group, and there exists a group homomorphism ${\rm deg} : N \to \ZZ$ such that ${\rm deg}(v)=1$ for any element $v \in \Aa.$ Let $L \subset \ZZ^n$ denote the lattice of integral relations among the elements of $\Aa$ consisting of vectors $l=(l_i) \in \ZZ^n$ such that $l_1 v_1 + \ldots + l_n v_n =0.$